-Exploit: Exploit is a piece of code, or a chunk of data, or a sequence of commands that takes the advantage of a vulnerability present in a computer system to cause unintended behavior to occur on a computer system such as giving unauthorized access to a system or allowing privilege escalation.
+Exploit: Exploit is a piece of code, or a chunk of data, or a sequence of commands that take the advantage of a vulnerability present in a computer system to cause unintended behavior to occur on a computer system such as giving unauthorized access to a system or allowing privilege escalation.

 Payload: The payload is the part of the private user text which could also contain malware such as worms or viruses which performs the malicious action; deleting data, sending spam or encrypting data.

 Auxiliary: Auxiliaries are modules present in Metasploit that are used to perform scanning, sniffing, and fuzzing.
 Auxiliary modules are not useful to give you a shell, but they are extremely useful to brute force passwords or for scanning vulnerabilities.

 Post: Post modules are used for post exploitation that is used on a compromised target machine to gather evidence or pivot deep within the network.